Dot plot or heatmap of average gene expression in each identity

 Logical.
 If

-, the function will display a black outline around each dot ifdotplot
+TRUE, the function will display a black outline around each dot ifdotplot=TRUE, or a black border around each cell of the heatmap ifdotplot=FALSE.- outer.border

 Logical.
 If